Fruits and vegetables are mouth-watering, nourishing additions to your meals.

 - Pour inside a salad spinner with greens, then pour in water.

-- Allow the greens to be soaked for a minute, then wish, dump, rinse well with clean water, and then spin to dry.
+- Allow the greens to be soaked for a minute, then wash, rinse well with clean water, and then spin to dry.

 - If you do not have a salad spinner, you can improvise.